U.S. Dollar Index (DX) Futures Technical Analysis – Strengthens Over 91.950, Weakens Under 91.850

 Bullish Scenario

-A sustained move over 91.950 will signal the presence of buyers.
-Taking out 91.995 will reaffirm the uptrend.
-If this move creates enough upside momentum then we could see an acceleration into the Fibonacci level at 92.495.
+A sustained move over 91.950 will indicate the presence of buyers.
+If this move creates enough upside momentum then look for a surge into 92.395 to 92.495.
+The latter is a potential trigger point for an acceleration to the upside.

 Bearish Scenario

-A sustained move under 91.850 will indicate the presence of sellers.
-If this move generates enough downside momentum then look for a possible break into the main 50% level at 91.490.
-Watch for a technical bounce on the first test of this level.
-If it fails, however, then prepare for an even further decline with 90.770 – 90.480 the next potential target.economic calendar
+A sustained move under 91.850 will signal the presence of sellers.
+If this move generates enough downside momentum then look for a test of 91.490.
+Taking out this level could trigger an acceleration into 90.970 to 90.635.economic calendar

 This article was originally posted on FX Empire